robcole-dev/cadius-miner/README.md

  - Lives will give the player more of a chance to score lots of points.

-- __Scenes__

- - Create a holding scene which will allow the player to view high scores or start the game.
- - Create a Game Over Scene so the player can enter their name if they manage to get on the high scores table.

 ## Technologies Used

 During the developemnt of the site and game a number of programs and web based applications were used.
 You can find a list of these below: